 1. Tracking budget vs actuals across the financial year

-The Australian financial year runs from 1 July to 30 June, which dictates the rhythm of corporate budgeting, reporting, and performance reviews.
+The Australian financial year runs from 1 July to 30 June, shaping how businesses manage budgeting, reporting, and performance reviews.
+Monthly variance reporting helps businesses track performance against annual financial targets throughout the year.

 2. Supporting BAS quarterly and EOFY reviews